-Bowers & Wilkins, the venerable British audio company acquired last year by Sound United, has released its first true wireless earbuds.
-They are well worth the wait -- if you can afford them.
-The new flagship noise-canceling PI7 earbuds sound terrific -- they're arguably the best sounding true-wireless earbuds out there right now -- but cost a whopping $400.
+Bowers & Wilkins flagship noise-canceling PI7 earbuds sound terrific.
+They're arguably the best sounding true-wireless earbuds out there right now but cost a whopping $400.
 The step-down noise-canceling PI5 buds retail for $249.

-Additionally, Bowers & Wilkins says the PI7 supports Qualcomm aptX Adaptive wireless transmission (which includes the aptX HD codec) from compatible mobile devices, allowing for "high-resolution music transmission from suitable streaming services, such as Qobuz."
+Additionally, the PI7 supports Qualcomm aptX Adaptive wireless transmission (which includes the aptX HD codec) from compatible mobile devices, allowing for "high-resolution music transmission from suitable streaming services, such as Qobuz."

 They're IPX54 splash-proof and have 4 hours of battery life with noise canceling on (that's a little disappointing), plus an extra four charges from the case.
 Read our Bowers & Wilkins PI7 first take.